hypersoftdev/Blurify/readme.md

 # Acknowledgements

-This work would not have been possible without the invaluable contributions of **Muhammad Asif**.
+This work would not have been possible without the invaluable contributions of **Shahrukh Gill**.
 His expertise, dedication, and unwavering support have been instrumental in bringing this project to fruition.

 ![Profile](https://github.com/hypersoftdev/Blurify/blob/master/screens/image_profile.jpg?raw=true)

-We are deeply grateful for **Muhammad Asif** involvement and his belief in the importance of this work.
+We are deeply grateful for **Shahrukh Gill** involvement and his belief in the importance of this work.
 His contributions have made a significant impact, and we are honored to have had the opportunity to collaborate with him.

 # LICENSE